The Basics of Osteoarthritis

 Osteoarthritis causes the cartilage in a joint to become stiff and lose its elasticity, making it more susceptible to damage.
 Over time, the cartilage may wear away in some areas, greatly decreasing its ability to act as a shock absorber.
 As the cartilage deteriorates, tendons and ligaments stretch, causing pain.
 If the condition worsens, the bones could rub against each other.

 Who Gets Osteoarthritis?

 Osteoarthritis affects an estimated 27 million Americans.
 The chance of developing the disease increases with age.
 Most people over age 60 have osteoarthritis to some degree, but its severity varies.
-Even people in their 20s and 30s can get osteoarthritis.
-In people over 50, more women than men have osteoarthritis.
+Even people in their 20s and 30s can get osteoarthritis, although there is often an underlying reason, such as joint injury or repetitive joint stress from overuse.
+In people over age 50, more women than men have osteoarthritis.

 What Are the Symptoms of Osteoarthritis?

 Symptoms of osteoarthritis most often develop gradually and include:

 - Joint aching and soreness, especially with movement

 - Pain after overuse or after long periods of inactivity